-Section 182(a)(1) requires states to submit a comprehensive, accurate, and current inventory of actual emissions from sources of VOC and NO_X emitted within the boundaries of the ozone nonattainment area.
-Ohio EPA submitted a 2008 base year emissions inventory for the Columbus area on July 18, 2014.
+Section 182(a)(1) requires states to submit a comprehensive, accurate, and current inventory of actual emissions from sources of volatile organic compounds (VOC) and NO_X emitted within the boundaries of the ozone nonattainment area.
+Ohio submitted a 2008 base year emissions inventory for the Cleveland area on July 18, 2014.
 EPA approved this emissions inventory as a revision to the Ohio SIP on March 10, 2016 (81 FR 12591).

 Under section 182(a)(2)(A), states with ozone nonattainment areas that were designated prior to the enactment of the 1990 CAA amendments were required to submit, within six months of classification, all rules and corrections to existing VOC reasonably available control technology (RACT) rules that were required under section 172(b)(3) prior to the 1990 CAA amendments.
-The Columbus area is not subject to the section 182(a)(2) RACT ''fix up requirement for the 2008 ozone NAAQS because it was designated as nonattainment for this standard after the enactment of the 1990 CAA amendments and because Ohio complied with this requirement for the Columbus area under the prior 1-hour ozone NAAQS.
+The Cleveland area is not subject to the section 182(a)(2) RACT "fix up" requirement for the 2008 ozone NAAQS because it was designated as nonattainment for this standard after the enactment of the 1990 CAA amendments and because Ohio complied with this requirement for the Cleveland area under the prior 1-hour ozone NAAQS.
 See 59 FR 23796 (May 9, 1994) and 60 FR 15235 (March 23, 1995).

 Section 182(a)(2)(B) requires each state with a marginal ozone nonattainment area that implemented or was required to implement a vehicle inspection and maintenance (I/M) program prior to the 1990 CAA amendments to submit a SIP revision for an I/M program no less stringent than that required prior to the 1990 CAA amendments or already in the SIP at the time of the CAA amendments, whichever is more stringent.
-For the purposes of the 2008 ozone standard and the consideration of Ohio's redesignation request for this standard, the Columbus area is not subject to the section 182(a)(2)(B) requirement because the Columbus area was designated as nonattainment for the 2008 ozone standard after the enactment of the 1990 CAA amendments.
+For the purposes of the 2008 ozone standard and the consideration of Ohio's redesignation request for this standard, the Cleveland area is not subject to the section 182(a)(2)(B) requirement because the Cleveland area was designated as nonattainment for the 2008 ozone standard after the enactment of the 1990 CAA amendments.
+However, the Cleveland area established an I/M program under the 1-hour ozone standard.
+EPA approved Ohio's enhanced I/M program (E-Check), on